Xavilien/emmabot/text/stage3.md

+Hi <name>!
 Let's head to the final stage of your assessment! 🥳

 *Level 3:*
 *AMRE*